DanEdens/DansHammerSpoon/README.md

 Several improvements have been made to the codebase:

+1. **Dual TouchBar Solutions** - Comprehensive TouchBar support for all Mac hardware
+   - TouchBar.spoon for real TouchBar hardware (MacBook Pro 2016-2021)
+   - CustomControlBar.spoon for virtual TouchBar on all other Macs
+   - Intelligent hardware detection and automatic solution selection
+   - Context-aware application profiles for both solutions
+   - Professional documentation and testing suites

-1. **Logger Initialization and Singleton Pattern Fixes** - Resolved issues with multiple logger instances
+2. **Logger Initialization and Singleton Pattern Fixes** - Resolved issues with multiple logger instances
    - Centralized logger initialization in init.lua with global AppLogger
    - Updated modules to use the shared global logger
    - Improved HyperLogger module with better namespace defaults